IgniteUI/igniteui-xplat-docs/doc/kr/components/general-changelog-dv.md

 * Added `EditOnKeyPress ` aka Excel-style Editing, instantly begin editing when typing.
 * Added `EditModeClickAction` property - By default double-clicking is required to enter edit mode.
 This can be set to `SingleClick` to allow for edit mode to occur when selecting a new cell.
-* Added `EnterKeyBehaviors` property - aka Excel-style Navigation (Enter Behavior) – controls the behavior of the enter key. e.g. Options are (none, edit, move up, down, left, right)
+* Added `EnterKeyBehaviors` property - aka Excel-style Navigation (Enter Behavior) – controls the behavior of the enter key, e.g. Options are (none, edit, move up, down, left, right)
-* Added `EnterKeyBehaviorAfterEdit` property - While in edit-mode, this property controls when enter is pressed. e.g. Options are (moves to the cell below, above, right, left)
+* Added `EnterKeyBehaviorAfterEdit` property - While in edit-mode, this property controls when enter is pressed, e.g. Options are (moves to the cell below, above, right, left)
 * Added `SelectAllRows` - method.
 * Added Row Range Selection - With `GridSelectionMode` property set to MultipleRow the following new functionality is now included:
     - Click and drag to select rows